 “Limit treats to 20 calories each day, [which] would be two teaspoons of cooked salmon or chicken or 25 blueberries, but you wouldn’t want to give them all of those berries,” Dr. Wismer said.
 “You can mix and match human food treats with cat treats to reach that number.”

 If your cat seems to be gaining weight as a result of her human food treats, however, you’ll want to scale back on the amount of treats you’re feeding her, she added.

-When introducing new foods to your cat, you should expect her to have a little bit of gastrointestinal upset, Werber says.
+When introducing new foods to your cat, you should expect them to have a little bit of gastrointestinal upset, Dr. Werber says.
 If it’s a food they’ve never had before, their bodies may not be used to digesting it and they can be a little finicky about what they eat.
-Werber’s advice?
-Give them some variety to see what they like and make sure to do everything in moderation.
-And ensure your kitty is receiving proper daily nutrition by feeding their cat food in addition to any human food snacks.
+Dr. Werber’s advice?
+Give them some variety to see what they like, make sure to do everything in moderation and avoid any type of seasonings.
+To ensure your kitty is receiving proper daily nutrition, continue feeding their cat food in addition to any human food snacks.